Internal

 threat regarding present or future employment status.

-- Interference with work
+- Interference with

-or creating an intimidating, hostile, or offensive work environment.
+work or creating an intimidating, hostile, or offensive work environment.

-- Humiliating treatment
+- Humiliating

-likely to affect an employee’s health or safety.
+treatment likely to affect an employee’s health or safety.

-The Institute is committed to
+The Institute is

-is free from any form of discrimination or harassment.
+workplace that is free from any form of discrimination or harassment.

 Terms